Certificate in Music Entrepreneurship

 MUS 499 Section ENC: Encore at Illinois

-The University of Illinois Encore series is a series of fifteen asynchronous panel discussions on a variety of timely topics including entrepreneurship, careers in the arts, cultural sensitivity, music education and the composition process.
+The University of Illinois Encore series is a series of fifteen asynchronous panel discussions on various timely topics, including entrepreneurship, careers in the arts, cultural sensitivity, music education, and the composition process.
 Led by conducting faculty and including expert panelists from around the country, ENCORE will begin in February 2021.
 Topics include: Careers in ensemble singing, oratorio singing, and early music; The Commissioning Process; How to start/run/get involved with a community-based music organization/ensemble; Share your musical talent!
-Rewards and challenges of making music with people with special needs (all) and United Sound; Band, Choir and Orchestra-Teaching the Large Ensemble in the Urban Setting; From Music Major to a Career in Arts Management; Cultural Sensitivity in the Arts; Music and the Military.
+Rewards and challenges of making music with special needs (all) and United Sound; Band, Choir and Orchestra-Teaching the Large Ensemble in the Urban Setting; From Music Major to a Career in Arts Management; Cultural Sensitivity in the Arts; Music and the Military.
 Careers in the Military ensembles for instrumentalists and vocalists.
 Exploring the lifestyle, career, and audition process.; Full-Time Employment as a musician: teaching private lessons and gigging – what’s it all about?; Life as a White House Musician: Peter Wilson, Retired first violinist, US Marine Band; Recording Session: Listening with a Critical Ear; Musical Leadership: Are You Striving to Be Successful or Significant?; Panel Discussion on Diversity and Race in the Collegiate Band World; “I Wish I Had Known: Lessons from recent music education graduates”; Creating a Brave Space for the LGBTQ Community in your Large Ensemble Settings.

 MUS 499 Section LAW: Performing Arts and Law

 A practical overview of legal topics related to the performing arts for teachers, artists, performers, composers, and entrepreneurs.
-Contracts, business forms, employment and labor, taxes and the internet are among the subjects included.
+Contracts, business forms, employment and labor, taxes, and the internet are among the subjects included.
 Note: The Fall section of this course will deal with Copyright Laws.